-"RU ready" takes off from the jump as a tribute, challenge, and promise to his partner and his city ("The times you sat with me when I needed you the most / Told me the things that I needed to see / Young black man, really trying to be what I can be / And I'm really from DC).
+"RU Ready" takes off from the jump as a tribute, challenge, and promise to his partner and his city ("The times you sat with me when I needed you the most / Told me the things that I needed to see / Young black man, really trying to be what I can be / And I'm really from DC).
 In its potent two-plus minutes, the sonics (co-produced by ZDBT) press the message, all cymbal crashes, breakbeats, and serrated synth lines.

 The world of dreamcastmoe straddles virtual reality and the realness of DC, images both imagined and lived-in.
 Bryant has a knack for unexpected melodies but what makes his music so exciting is his capacity to defy the expectations of genre and image.
 A fluid ingenuity and vulnerability bottled by Sound Is Like Water, and this is just the beginning.
-Stay tuned for Part 2.